 When I changed from film to digital I also changed from Nikon to Canon (D60).
-After using the Canon 5D and 5DII together with Zeiss ZE lenses for some years with great success I was very curious to try out the digital Leica M system and bought three years ago a M8 and later a M9-P.
+After using the Canon 5D and 5DII together with Zeiss ZE lenses for some years with great success I was very curious to try out the digital Leica M system and bought three years ago an M8 and later an M9-P.

 When I bought the M9, I did know that I would miss the live-view function, especially for framing.
 The viewfinder of the M9 allows no precise framing.
 I often had to reshoot an image 5-10 times before the framing was correct.
 But I thought that the M9 would only be an intermediate step for me to a perfect digital M system.

 I was convinced that Leica would release a digital M with a great live-view function soon.
 I was wrong again.
-As expected Leica presented the M 240 with live-view september last year (available since march this year), but sadly the live-view function is so restricted that the benefit from using it from a tripod is very limited.
-You can only zoom in the centre of the image and it’s not possible to move around a cursor in the image for the zoom-point, neither before magnifying nor after.
-This means, that if you want to focus on an object outside of the centre you have to first focus and then afterwards have to adjust the framing again.
+As expected Leica presented the M 240 with live-view September last year (available since March this year), but sadly the live-view function is so restricted that the benefit from using it from a tripod is very limited.
+You can only zoom in the center of the image and it’s not possible to move around a cursor in the image for the zoom-point, neither before magnifying nor after.
+This means, that if you want to focus on an object outside of the center you have to first focus and then afterward have to adjust the framing again.
 If you want to check whether some distracting objects are at the edge of the frame by magnifying this area, this is just not possible with the M 240, and re-framing after zooming won’t help in this case.

-With nearly every other camera (including low cost point and shoot cameras, DSLRs, mirrorless system cameras) magnifying areas outside the centre is possible, just not with the 6000€ M 240.
+With nearly every other camera (including low-cost point and shoot cameras, DSLRs, mirrorless system cameras) magnifying areas outside the center is possible, just not with the 6000€ M 240.
 According to the Leica customer service and technical support with whom I exchanged some emails and telephone calls, this restriction is due to some limitations of the electronic hardware and not fixable with a firmware update.

-If the Leica M 240 wouldn’t be a 6000€ camera, I would probably have given it a try to see whether I could live with these restriction.
-But I know for sure that the M 240 is not a perfect camera for me and that, if there will be a new generation with a better live-view implementation in 1-3 years, I would like to upgrade.
-Since I often do long distance trips to remote places, I always carry two identical bodies on these trips.
+If the Leica M 240 wouldn’t be a 6000€ camera, I would probably have given it a try to see whether I could live with these restrictions.
+But I know for sure that the M 240 is not a perfect camera for me and that, if there will be a new generation with better live-view implementation in 1-3 years, I would like to upgrade.
+Since I often do long-distance trips to remote places, I always carry two identical bodies on these trips.
 I’m not willing to pay the costs for regularly upgrading two 6000€ bodies every 2-3 years.

 Just keeping and using my M9s for the next years was also not an option for me, because I wanted to have back live-view for precise framing and focusing.